 If you don’t have a grill pan to make the steak indoors and your grill is covered with snow this time of year like mine, you can air fry the steak instead.

-They’re a great Valentine’s Day appetizer (or any holiday appetizer for that matter) or, just eat like 10 of them and call it a meal that’s totally acceptable too.
+These crostini are a great Valentine’s Day appetizer (or any holiday appetizer for that matter) or, just eat like 10 of them and call it a meal, that’s totally acceptable too.

 Especially, after a few Manhattans.

 Sadly, I wasn’t kidding about the Jon Hamm thing either.

 So if you want a laugh, check out the outtakes (voice cameos from Ulysses, Art and my mom).
 Real life, people.
 Real life.